ez8801/NetworkActivityInspector/README.md

-# UnityPackageTemplate
+# Network Activity Inspector
-This is a template for unity custom package.
+This is a network activity inspector for Unity.

 ## Installation